pjreddie/Logistic-SGD/README.md

 # Logistic Regression using SGD [100 points]#

 In this assignment you will be predicting income from census data using logistic regression.
+Specifically, you will predict the probability that a person earns more than $50k per year.

 [https://en.wikipedia.org/wiki/Logistic_regression](https://en.wikipedia.org/wiki/Logistic_regression)